Virginia, Maryland suburbs aligned with DC in COVID response

 “In this context it just reinforces that when rural Virginia was asking to open early, he said no, but when northern Virginia asked to open late, he said yes,” Gilbert said.

-Associated Press reporters Ashraf Khalil and Meghan Hoyer in Washington, Brian Witte in Annapolis, Maryland, and Regina Garcia Cano in Baltimore contributed to this report.
+Associated Press reporters Ashraf Khalil and Meghan Hoyer in Washington; Brian Witte in Annapolis, Maryland, and Regina Garcia Cano in Baltimore contributed to this report.